Co-Leader Onboarding

 Roles

-Focus on ROLE clarity as a critical foundation in the partnership, and how to map co-leader roles for transparency.
-We'll introduce the liberatory framework, and explore topics with a traditional and liberatory lens, to observe the distinctive impact each approach brings.
+Focus on clear ROLES as a critical foundation in the partnership, and map your co-leader roles for transparency.
+We'll introduce the co-leadership liberatory framework, and explore leadership with a traditional and liberatory lens, to observe the distinctive impact each approach offers.

 Agreements

-Explore a range of AGREEMENTS important to shared leadership, including the most critical -- trust contracts for decision making, conflict transformation, and consent.
+Explore the importance and variety, and draft your own upfront AGREEMENTS for shared leadership, including the most critical -- trust contracts for decision making, conflict transformation, and consent.

 Learning

-Consider how roles create clarity, agreements create accountability, and co-learning creates evolution.
-LEARNING protects shared power over time, and maintains the liberatory framework for your co-leadership practice.
+Consider how roles create clarity, agreements create accountability, and scheduled LEARNING creates evolution.
+Create your co-leadership pattern for learning and review to protect shared power over time, and maintains the liberatory framework for your co-leadership practice.

 Repeat